ConnorTJolley/GeneralSQLReporter/README.md

 # GeneralSQLReporter
 .dll for General SQL Reporting, provides utilities to run any SELECT query against SQL and generate various outputs

+## Acknowledgements
+I acknowledge and thank the creators of `FreeSpire.XLSX` who I used to create the Excel & PDF Reports, their NuGet Package can be found at https://www.nuget.org/packages/FreeSpire.XLS

 ## Setup
 Once the NuGet Package / .dll has been added to your Project, you must Setup the `SqlRepository` by calling `SqlRepository.SetupSqlConnection()` like below:
 ```